8 Introduction to Assembly Language

 }

-In assembly language, there isn’t a main function as such but rather .CSEG / .DSEG / .ESEG directive along with the .ORG directive are used to define the start address of code, data and EEPROM segments in memory.
+In assembly language, there isn’t a main function as such but rather the .CSEG / .DSEG / .ESEG directives along with the .ORG directive are used to define the start address of code, data and EEPROM segments, repectivley, in memory.

-In these lines we are telling the assembler that we want the code segment to start at memory location with address \(200_{16}\).
+In the lines shown in Listing 8.4 we are telling the assembler that we want the code segment to start at memory location with address \(200_{16}\).

 We can use the IN and OUT operations for reading from and writing to ports respectively, and the ANDI and ORI operations for setting up bitmasks.